Dexterx25/worker_threads_nestjsExample/README.md

 kubectl apply -f serviceNorPort.yaml

-now you can forward the ports or
+now you can forward the ports or use a cloud solution with AWS to deploy to the world